olavgm/serverless-router/README.md

 ```

 In this example, three routes are registered, `GET /hello/:name`, `POST /hello/:name` and `/goodbye/:name`.

+`options` is an object that can contain a property `authorization`, which is a function (`req => ()`) that will check for authorization.
+The function receives the request object as the only parameter.
+It should return `false` is the authorization is not valid, and whatever information if the authorization is valid.
+For example, in an JWT bearer token validation, the function can return the decoded JWT.

 The `exports.testgcfapi` is the method that will be called by _Google Cloud Functions_.
 For deploying this function this method has to be specified: